DemonDonny3/Python/Exercises and Training/Exercises/Puzzle jumping frogs/README.md

-# Frogs game project
+# Puzzle jumping frogs game project
 ## Exigency
-Write an algorithm that solves the frog game:
+Write an algorithm that solves the puzzle of jumping frogs:
 - Given a series of two different types of frogs and spaces solve the puzzle
 - The left set of counters can only move right, the right set of counters can only move left.
 - Counters can move forward one space, or move two spaces by jumping over another counter.